 Impact of Protocol

 Smoking cessation is an education topic that every nurse should become familiar with since almost every nursing specialty takes care of patients who are tobacco smokers.
-The bad habit of smoking is the most preventable measure that people can perform that will help with preventing chronic diseases that deal with the heart and lung especially.
+The habit of smoking is the most preventable measure that people can perform that will help with preventing chronic diseases that deal with the heart and lung especially.
+Is this a statistic you read somewhere?
 Nurses need to be educated on how to teach patients who are tobacco smokers to stop or at least decrease their intake of tobacco smoke.
-Despite people knowing for decades now about effects of smoking, patients still are not able to withdraw from smoking completely.
+Despite people knowing for decades now about the effects of smoking, patients still are not able to withdraw from smoking completely.
 The best way to prevent future patients from smoking is teaching the adolescent age children about the negative effects of smoking and to emphasize to never start smoking to begin with.

 There are many reasons why nurses have protocols about smoking cessation, but as listed above the biggest reason is from developing future health problems directly related to smoking.
 Many patients are already educated on why they should stop smoking, but many of them have a difficult time withdrawing from an addictive habit that they have been executing throughout many years of their life.
 Protocols of smoking cessation may have saved many lives over the years since healthcare professionals made it a priority to educate patients on the importance of abstaining from smoking for good.
 Another aspect of preventing harm from tobacco is teaching patients who smoke to keep their homes smoke free to prevent their family from inhaling second hand smoke.
 That particular part of the topic was also addressed in the protocol and should be made a priority with those individuals.
 Overall, smoking cessation should be made a priority to any nurse who is taking care of a tobacco smoker to teach and give them resources/materials for the start of completely abstaining from smoke altogether.